mimimelonxxxx/CSE2140CSE2110-Lessons/Notes2_CSE2110.md

 2. **Modularity**: certain functions can be used and switched out for other functions without breaking the rest of the program.

 3. **Debugging and Testing**: certain functions can be excluded from the main program until it is properly working.

+4. **Collaboration**: because local variables do not affect the rest of the main program, multiple developers can be creating different functions and do not need to match variable names or data structures.